'You can't play for Man Utd if you don't have mental strength' - Rashford opens up on setbacks & Solskjaer | Goal.com

 Solskjaer has rotated his forward line constantly this season, with Rashford, Anthony Martial, Mason Greenwood and Edinson Cavani all moving between the front three positions as the United boss works out the best formula to break down opponents.

-While Rashford has seemed more effective on the left cutting inside on to his preferred right foot, the 23-year-old admits he enjoys the versatility of being able to play anywhere in attack.
+While Rashford has seemed more effective on the left cutting inside on to his preferred right foot, he admits he enjoys the versatility of being able to play anywhere in attack.

 “Throughout my academy days, I always tried to train myself to play in all three of those positions up front, just to give myself a better chance of getting into the first team,” Rashford explained.